 Clinical trials have also been conducted to investigate the therapeutic potential of electronic retinal prostheses.
 Nonetheless, current epiretinal or subretinal devices cannot sufficiently substitute the high density of photoreceptors and they lead to very low levels of visual acuity (VA) improvement (Barry, et al., 2012)

-Perhaps the most hopeful are ongoing clinical trials results for QR-110 targeting LCA 10, sponsored by ProQR Company and led by research professors at Scheie Eye Institute in the Perelman School of Medicine at the University of Pennsylvania Artur V. Cideciyan, PhD and Samuel G. Jacobson MD, PhD.
+Perhaps the most hopeful is an ongoing ILLUMINATE international Phase 2/3 clinical trial of sepofarsen.
+The purpose of the ILLUMINATE study is to confirm Phase 1/2 clinical trial tests that sepofarsen improves eyesight (visual acuity) in patients with LCA10 due to the p.Cys998X mutation.
+Results for QR-110 targeting LCA 10 are sponsored by ProQR Company and led by research professors at Scheie Eye Institute in the Perelman School of Medicine at the University of Pennsylvania Artur V. Cideciyan, PhD and Samuel G. Jacobson MD, PhD.
 ProQR has started the first clinical trial in 2017 at academic hospitals in the US and Europe.
 The new treatment is built on a first-in-class investigational RNA-based oligonucleotide designed to address LCA10 due to the p.Cys998X mutation in the CEP290 gene.
-The therapy is administered through intraocular injections in the eye and half of the ten participating patients already showed improvement at three months after their first injection to the worse-seeing eye.
+The therapy is administered through intravitreal injections (IVTi) in the eye where solution is given directly into the vitreous cavity without subretinal surgery.
+Participating patients already showed improvement at three months after their first injection to the worse-seeing eye.

 More about clinical trials for this program in both adult and pediatric patients can be found at Clinical Trials Register (2017-000813-22, Belgium – FPS Health-DGM) website or ClinicalTrials.gov (no. NCT03140969).